-- A. Only single family detached residential units and shall be permitted. - B. The minimum building lot size is thirty-thousand square feet (30,000 sf).
-The Planning Board may require larger lot sizes if soil types and depths to seasonal high-water table or ledge do not support lots as small as 30,000 square feet. - C. Setbacks and Other Dimensions: - 1.
-The following road frontage requirements shall apply: - A minimum of one-hundred twenty-five (125) feet of frontage for each building lot on interior roadways; - b.
-A minimum of two-hundred (200) feet for each lot or unit proposed along an existing town or state road.
-Such "frontage" lots are also required to be one (1) acre in land area with 35,000 square feet of contiguous non-wetland area as required in conventional zoning. - 2.
-All developments shall contain some form of lot or limited common area delineation or lines that designate the amount of land attributable to each lot.

-- 3. The following minimum setbacks shall apply to all residential structures within the development excluding existing historic buildings: - a. twenty-five (25) feet from exterior property lines of the initial Conversation Subdivision parcel; - b. thirty (30) feet from the right of way of roads; - c. fifteen (15) feet from side and rear lot lines of individual unit lots if applicable; - d. thirty (30) feet from any other residential unit within the development. - D. All Open Space subdivisions proposing community well systems must demonstrate to the Planning Board's satisfaction that their Homeowner's documents prohibit property owners from drilling private irrigation wells. - E. Roads constructed as part of an Open Space subdivision may be private roads. - F. Existing trail connectivity must be protected.
-Should the trail need to be relocated, the relocated trail must remain within the limits of the initial subdivision and be constructed by the applicant.
-The relocated trail may be located within the open space or the setbacks at the discretion of the Planning Board but its location must be determined as part of the Planning Board's approval and depicted on the recordable plan with any required easements recorded.
+- A. Only single family detached residential units shall be permitted. - B. Setbacks and Other Dimensions: - 1.
+The following road frontage requirements shall apply: - a. fifty (50) feet or more on interior roadways for each lot or unit; - b. two hundred (200) feet or more for each lot or unit proposed along an existing town road. - 2.
+All developments shall contain some form of lot or limited common area delineation or lines that designate the amount of land attributable to each unit. - 3.
+The following minimum setbacks shall apply to all residential structures within the development excluding existing historic buildings: - a. twenty-five (25) feet from exterior property lines of the initial Conversation Subdivision parcel; - b. thirty (30) feet from the right of way of roads; - c. fifteen (15) feet from side and rear lot lines of individual unit lots if applicable; - d. thirty (30) feet from any other residential unit within the development. - C. All conservation subdivisions proposing community well systems must demonstrate to the Planning Board's satisfaction that their Homeowner's documents prohibit residents from drilling private irrigation wells. - D. Roads constructed as part of a conservation subdivision may be private roads and may count towards a density offset at the discretion of the Planning Board. - E. Existing trail connectivity must be protected.
+Should the trail need to be relocated, the relocated trail must remain within the limits of the initial sub-division and be constructed by the applicant.
+The relocated trail may be located within the open space or the setbacks.